WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 Forward plus extends the forward rendering pipeline by adding a light-culling stage before final shading.
 Basically this pipeline consists of three stages: depth prepass, light culling, and final shading.
 We will share more about these stages immediately combined with our Vulkan structure.
 The advantage of this method is that the scene could be rendered with many lights by culling, and storing only lights that contribute to the tile.
 Definitely a cool technique, right? :)

-Now, let us introduces these three stages in the basic forward plus renderer.
+Now, let us introduce these three stages in our basic forward plus renderer.
 In our project, since we use Vulkan, we create three command buffers for each single step.

 * Step 1: Depth Pre-pass